 n Too few front-line repair crews at the major power companies to avoid prolonged outages after large storms.

-n Growing concerns over whether the state's electric grid is being adequately maintained, from aging infrastructure
+n Growing concerns over whether the state's electric grid is being adequately maintained, from aging infrastructure to overgrown trees looming over lines.

 "Most people in Massachusetts will not remember a time when we had so many power outages," said Deirdre Cummings, legislative director at consumer group MassPIRG.
 "Ratepayers should absolutely not have to pay for poor decisions or mismanagement by the utilities."